 - make hash browns

 Sweet potatoes are harvested when the leaves and ends of vines start turning yellow, but they can be left in the ground until the first frost.
 This is usually between 90-170 days after planting, depending on hte variety planted.
 Use a garden fork to gently loosen the soil, then remove the potatoes.

 Ideas for What to Do with Your Newly Harvested Sweet Potatoes

 - make sweet potato flour

 - make Easy Sweet Potato Casserole with Pecans

 - make fruit leather

 These tips for harvesting vegetables are just a general overview of what gardeners need to know about harvesting spring and summer veggies.
 For more in-depth information, I recommend The Vegetable Gardener’s Bible by Edward C. Smith.
 It’s a book I’ve referred to for almost 10 years for the great information it contains.
-If I may make another recommendation, The Gardening Notebook by Angi Schneider is a great way to keep track of garden information year after year.
+If I may make another recommendation, my Garden Planner is a great way to keep track of garden information year after year.
 I highly recommend it.

 Want to See More in Your Inbox?

 Make sure to subscribe to my newsletter below for lots of gardening and homesteading tutorials and ideas each week!